tasm20/go-vault-search/README.md

 # **working with only v2 secrets at this moment**
 # Do a search through vault secrets by a search string
+## keys "-k" or "-l" need to be place in begin
 ```
 Usage of go-vault-search:
   -k	search secret key instead secret value